top of page

 The first thing I got an urge to do was to take off my shoes and run through a dusty road, like I did in the kids’ park when I was little.
 Tourists are walking around with clothes filthy from dust and sweat, but full of happiness with dazzled faces.
 It’s the primary happiness.
 San Pedro de Atacama is a little village from where the most tours are operated, so we booked a room there.

-After lunch we went for the tour I'd booked.
+After lunch, we went for the tour I'd booked.
 It was Valle de la Luna and Valle del Muerte.

 Valle de la Luna